Atlassian finds its multi-cloud BYOC search engine in turbopuffer

 What's next

-- Third-party connectors: Fei's team wants to index data from more Atlassian products and a growing ecosystem of third-party connectors, providing a unified context layer for search within Atlassian
+- Third-party connectors: Fei's team wants to index data from more Atlassian products and a growing ecosystem of third-party connectors, delivering on Rovo's promise as a unified context layer for search within Atlassian.

 We will continue to update this log as Atlassian's turbopuffer usage evolves.